465 (film): Plot

 Karthik is admitted to the hospital on suspected mental illness and he starts suspecting himself.
 We get to hear that Karthick is in line for a 150 crore inheritance from his family and the formalities are to be closed in two days' time.
 The chief doctor instructs that no one apart from the hospital should know about Karthik's mental condition and asks Harini not to be around Karthik as it might affect him mentally.

-The next day, Karthick hears a knock on his door only to see the whole hospital is deserted.
+The next day, Karthik hears a knock on his door only to see the whole hospital is deserted.
 He starts to doubt his sanity when he sees the girl ghost again.
 The ghost smiles at Karthik, slowly gets into a car, and leaves.
 Karthik tries to chase the car on foot, but in vain.
 He steals a bike from someone and gives a chase to the car the girl got into.
 The car drives to the same house from the previous scene where the old man claiming his sick granddaughter was.
 We see that the ghost comes out of the passenger side door, and it is Karthik's brother who comes out of the driver's seat.
-Things start to make sense for Karthick, where he understand the whole ghost episode is nothing but a drama orchestrated by his brother.
+Things start to make sense for Karthik, where he understand the whole ghost episode is nothing but a drama orchestrated by his brother.
 The girl enters the haunted house while his brother leaves.
-Karthick chases the girl and subdues her.
+Karthik chases the girl and subdues her.
 He finds many selfie videos in the girl's mobile, where the plot unfolds.
 The girl is actually a girlfriend of his brother.
 She along with Karthik's brother and man-servant had co-conspired against Karthik to play an elaborate show to make Karthik question reality.
-Their ultimate aim was to declare Karthick as mentally unstable and claim the inheritance.
+Their ultimate aim was to declare Karthik as mentally unstable and claim the inheritance.
 In the process, the conspirators kill Karthik's girlfriend and her father Manobala.
 Enraged, Karthik kills the girl.

-The scene now shifts 6 years later, where we see Karthick has married another beautiful girl and happily settled into the family.
+The scene now shifts 6 years later, where we see Karthik has married another beautiful girl and happily settled into the family.
 The couple have a daughter.
 The daughter sees the actual ghost of the girl (Harini).
-Unknown to Karthick and his wife, the ghost possesses the kid.
+Unknown to Karthik and his wife, the ghost possesses the kid.